Zakaria Taher Sumon

-Zakaria Taher Sumon is a Bangladesh Nationalist Party politician and a former member of parliament for Comilla-7.
+Zakaria Taher (born 15 December 1965) is a Bangladesh Nationalist Party politician and the incumbent Jatiya Sangsad member representing the Cumilla-8 constituency and the incumbent minister of housing and public works since February 2026.

 Career

-Sumon was elected to parliament from Comilla-7 as a Bangladesh Nationalist Party candidate in 2004 by election.
-The by-election was called following the death of Abu Taher, sumon's father and incumbent member of parliament.
-He provided an office to former Prime Minister Khaleda Zia to use as the office of the chairperson of the Bangladesh Nationalist Party in Gulshan in October 2008.
+Sumon was elected to parliament from Cumilla-7 as a Bangladesh Nationalist Party candidate in 2004 by election which was called following the death of the then incumbent Abu Taher, and also Sumon's father.

+Sumon's brother, Abu Naser Mohammad Yeahea, who had recently passed away on the 31 December 2024, had provided an office to former Prime Minister Khaleda Zia to use as the office of the chairperson of the Bangladesh Nationalist Party in Gulshan in October 2008.